 New Nordic focuses on local and seasonal foods from natural and sustainable agriculture.
 The defining experience of a New Nordic meal is the flavour of core ingredients with a simple, yet beautiful presentation.

-Noma is priced out of reach for most visitors to Copenhagen, but there are dozens of Michelin star and rated New Nordic restaurants in Copenhagen.
+Noma is priced out of reach for most visitors to Copenhagen, and unfortunately is slated to close for good in 2024, but there are dozens of Michelin star and rated New Nordic restaurants in Copenhagen.

 Each one offers incredible examples of this modern Danish cuisine.